 The question isn't whether to adopt agents.
 It's whether you're ready to manage them.

 At Guild, we're building the runtime and control plane to help teams make that transition.
-If you're thinking about how to move agents from experimentation to production safely, we'd love to talk.
+If you're thinking about how to move agents from experimentation to production safely, start a free trial or explore the platform.